 Over the past few years, Obamacare has created a lack of competition among carriers.
 Carriers are starting to lose money due to the requirement that they provide coverage for the terminally ill.
-Knoxville has a large senior population and Humana simply can’t afford to cover everyone.
+Knoxville has a large senior and Medicare eligible population and Humana simply can’t afford to cover everyone.
 However, if they’re in the city at all, they have to cover everyone in the city.

 Outside of Knoxville, most Tennesee counties have the option for BCBS (Blue Cross Blue Shield) or Cigna coverage.
 Humana, as of the fall of 2016, is the only option in Knoxville.
 When they leave at the end of this year, Knoxville residents in 16 counties will not have access to any form of Obamacare coverage, causing their costs to skyrocket.